collingreen/djeroku/README.md

 holding all the overlapping settings and dev.py/prod.py overwriting as necessary.

-The libs folder is there for convenience so you can host external tools and libraries that don't belong as part of a full app.
+The lib folder is there for convenience so you can host external tools and libraries that don't belong as part of a full app.
 Djeroku has a module there with some simple tools that might come in handy (like a storages extension to enable versioning/compressing AND uploading static files to S3).